 Commit to persevering prayer.
 Individuals in a family with special needs are often hesitant to ask for prayer.
 For example, many worry about sounding like a “broken record,” alienating people or wearying friends with the details of their challenges.
 Keep an open invitation for prayer requests.
 Those friends who ask for updates and follow through are highly valued.

 Fostering great communication with the siblings of people with special needs can have far-reaching benefits for them, for their family, for you, and for your entire church.

 Lisa Jamieson is an author, speaker and advocate who founded the Minnesota Disability Ministry Connection and serves as executive director of Walk Right In Ministries.
-Lisa had been working as a professional writer and corporate training designer for over 15 years when her third daughter, Carly, was born with Angelman Syndrome.
+Lisa’s daughter Carly, was born with Angelman Syndrome.
 In their first book together, Finding Glory in the Thorns, Lisa and her husband, Larry, recount the early years around Carly’s diagnosis and what happened when the community loved her.
 Since then, Lisa has authored the Finding Glory Group discussion curriculum, Living Your Glory Story, and the children’s book Jesus, Let’s Talk which celebrates young people of all abilities from around the world and highlights key prayer words using American Sign Language.
-The Jamieson’s story has been featured internationally on television and radio including "Words to Live By," Canada's "100 Huntley Street" and My Refuge Radio Belize.
-Lisa and Larry have been married 30 years this summer and have three grown daughters.
-Carly lives at home with her parents in Maple Grove, Minnesota.